-Small microbrews are all the rage, and you wouldn’t think that San Diego is at the leading edge of that trend, but it is.
-Breweries hailing from San Diego have received tons of national and even international prestige.
+Small microbrews are all the rage, and you wouldn’t think San Diego is at the leading edge of that trend, but it is.
+Breweries hailing from San Diego receive countless national and even international prestige.

-There are close to 100 breweries in the San Diego area, and it’s nearly impossible to visit them all.
-To get the most of your time, choose your top five and hire a party bus to transport you across the city to each location.
-Not all the breweries serve food, so be sure to plan meal times into your tour and visit some of the amazing restaurants San Diego has to offer.
+There are nearly 100 breweries in the San Diego area, and it’s almost impossible to visit them all.
+To get the most out of your time, choose your top five and hire a party bus to transport you across the city to each location.
+Not all the breweries serve food, so be sure to plan meal times into your tour and visit some of the tempting restaurants San Diego offers.

 See the Metal Sculptures at Anza Borrego

 There are so many wonders in California that people often miss Anza Borrego, and that’s a mistake.
-It’s a totally different experience.
-This desert state park is one of the best places to visit in Southern California.
+It’s an experience unlike any other.
+This desert state park is one of Southern California’s best places to visit.

-The desert landscape is just one small part of the appeal.
-This park is home to giant metal sculptures of dragons, scorpions, bugs, and dinosaurs.
-The sculptures were created by artist Ricardo Breceda and represent the largest collection of his famous metalworks.
+Although the desert landscape is breathtaking, it’s only a tiny portion of the appeal.
+Anza Borrego is home to giant metal sculptures of dragons, scorpions, bugs, and dinosaurs.
+Ricardo Breceda created the statues, and the monuments displayed in the park represent the most extensive collection of his famous metalworks in the world.

 The best time to visit Anza Borrego is during the spring when the desert wildflowers are in bloom.
-During this time of year, the normally barren desert landscape explodes with an abundance of color, and the hills are covered with a variety of flowers as far as the eye can see.
-Super bloom seasons are the best years to see the flowers, but every year is a spectacular show.
+During this time of year, the ordinarily barren desert landscape explodes with an abundance of color, and the hills are covered with flowers as far as the eye can see.
+The flower show is impressive every year, but rare super bloom events create a spectacular carpet of flowers across the desert.

-If you’re going to be visiting Anza Borrego, you should definitely drive the extra few miles and check out the Salton Sea.
-The sea lies to the east of the park, on the other side of HWY 86.
+If visiting Anza Borrego, you should also drive a few extra miles and check out the Salton Sea.
+The sea lies east of the park, on the other side of HWY 86.

-You don’t really visit this saltwater lake for a good time.
-Unfortunately, this area is renowned as one of California’s biggest environmental disasters.
-The lake was polluted to the point of no return due to farm runoff, and the resulting evaporation created huge dust storms.
-It’s not exactly a pretty picture, but it’s a great example of what changing climates coupled with human pollution can do to an area and an excellent learning opportunity.
+Be warned – travelers don’t visit this saltwater lake for a good time.
+It’s notorious as one of California’s most significant environmental disasters.
+Farm runoff polluted the lake to the point of no return, and the resulting evaporation created colossal dust storms.
+It’s a real-life example of how human pollution leads to climate and environmental change.

 Ride the Waves

-The Salton Sea is not the ideal place for surfing, but if you travel back west to the Pacific coast, you will find tons of suitable surfing beaches.
-Huntington Beach, in Orange County (located between San Diego and Los Angeles, but closer to LA), is known as surf city USA.
-The huge beach offers tons of opportunities for water sports.
+The Salton Sea is not ideal for surfing, but if you travel back west to the Pacific coast, you will find an abundance of surfing beaches.
+Huntington Beach, in Orange County (located between San Diego and Los Angeles but closer to LA), is known as surf city USA.
+The vast beach offers tons of opportunities for water sports.

-If surfing is too difficult, you can always try body boarding or good old-fashioned swimming.
+If surfing is too tricky, you can always try body boarding or good old-fashioned swimming.
 The water is colder than you’d expect, though – as the currents come down to California from Alaska.
-It’s great for getting a reprieve from the hot California sun in the summer, but it’s too cold to swim without a wetsuit in the winter.
+The water is an excellent reprieve from the hot California summer sun, but it’s too cold to swim without a wetsuit in the winter.

 Dive Bar Hopping in Long Beach

-If you want a more lively crowd, you simply need to travel a little to the East for the famed second street bars of Belmont shores or a little to the West to head into Downtown Long Beach for the fantastic nightlife.
+If you enjoy a livelier crowd, simply travel a little to the East for the famed second street bars of Belmont Shores or a little to the West to head into Downtown Long Beach for fantastic nightlife.

 Long Beach’s most prestigious attraction is the Queen Mary.
-Sister ship of the titanic, the Queen Mary, began her illustrious career in 1937 with a maiden voyage from Southampton, England, across the Atlantic.
-She sailed for thirty glorious years before retiring to a life of luxury in the docks of Long Beach.
+Sister ship of the Titanic, the Queen Mary began her illustrious career in 1937 with a maiden voyage from Southampton, England, across the Atlantic.
+She sailed for thirty glorious years before retiring to a life of luxury on the docks of Long Beach.

-She still captures the imagination of millions of tourists, acting as a hotel and events center.
-Many people come from far and wide to tour her now dated cabins and engine rooms, marveling at the masterpiece of engineering.
-She is also rumored to be haunted, and her grounds are turned into spooky haunts for the festive Halloween season.
+The Queen Mary still captures the imagination of millions of tourists, acting as a hotel and events center.
+People come from far and wide to tour her now dated cabins and engine rooms, marveling at the engineering masterpiece.

 Whether you’re into history or ghosts, the Queen Mary is a perfect place to explore.